aaslihanyildirim/GenYOLO-Leaf/README.md

 ## 📖 Citation

-If you are going to use the published weights within the scope of this study, please cite the original article. to be added
+If you are going to use the published weights within the scope of this study, please cite the original article to be added.